Indeed case study

-We noticed that there were roadblocks in being able to complete one job application flow.
+We began our process by going through all the user interactions within the app to get a better understanding of the experience.
+We noticed that there were roadblocks in being able to complete one job application flow in the mobile experience.
 The user will be prompted to manually enter in their personal and professional information in the Indeed Resume section of the app before being able to apply to a job.
 If users can't apply to the job directly from the app, Indeed will redirect the user to the job post's original site in their browser to repeat the process.

 Application process is inefficient